jgOhYeah/jgohyeah.github.io/_posts/2016-10-16-model-solar-cars.md

 A significant challenge when making solar panels that will be reliable is thermal expansion.
 Solar cells are easy to crack, which can do anything from reducing the performance of the panel to completely disabling it.
 When exposed to many thermal cycles as experienced when placed in and removed from sunlight, any difference in the expansion rate of the cells and surrounding materials may rip the cells apart.
 Fibreglass and silicon cells are both made of glass, so hopefully behave similarly enough to reduce this issue.

 We found that for our home workshop, it is best for the cells to be cut so that there are multiple bus bars attached to each cell.
-This allows for improved redundancy in the event of a cell cracking or joing failing.
+This allows for improved redundancy in the event of a cell cracking or join failing.

 Potting the solar panels was another challenge.
-Our first panels used balsawood as a permenantly attached mould.
-This had the interesting side effect of causing the panel to curve like a bimetalic strip depending on the temperature and humidity.
+Our first panels used balsawood as a permanently attached mould.
+This had the interesting side effect of causing the panel to curve like a bimetallic strip depending on the temperature and humidity.
 Our next panels were made by casting the cells into a tray of resin.
-This worked ok, although the resign was quite thick in spots.
+This worked ok, although the resin was quite thick in spots.
 It would probably be better to brush the resin on or vacuum infuse it to reduce the amount of excess.

 ## Humpty 03
 Humpty 03 went to a four wheeled ladder chassis design that aimed to keep the weight as low as possible.
-The car that raced at the Victorian event had issues with the breakover angle and left a bit to be desired in terms of optimisations and appearances.
+The car that raced at the Victorian event had issues with the break over angle and left a bit to be desired in terms of optimisations and appearances.
 An entirely new chassis and body were built for the national event that incorporated lessons learnt from the Victorian event.

 <object data="/assets/docs/2014-humpty-03-mk2-poster_small.pdf" class="pdf-document" type="application/pdf"></object>

 ## Humpty 04
 In some ways, this ended up being the practice run for Humpty 05.
-This vehicle also used a ladder chassis with folded plastic body, however used aluminium blocks that could be easily adjusted and modified as needed instead of glueing the chassis beams together as in Humpty 03.
+This vehicle also used a ladder chassis with folded plastic body, however used aluminium blocks that could be easily adjusted and modified as needed instead of gluing the chassis beams together as in Humpty 03.
 This turned out to be quite a reliable and well performing car.

 <object data="/assets/docs/2015-humpty-04-poster_small.pdf" class="pdf-document" type="application/pdf"></object>